 About Blue Block

 Blue Block Solutions for Computers, Tablets, and TV's.
-Protect Your Vision.
+Protect Your Vision and Reduce Eye Strain.

 WHO NEEDS BLUE BLOCK GLASSES?
 You, probably...

 Computer Screens, Tablets, Cell Phones, TV's, LED lights, and more, all emit Blue Light

 Pretty much any electronic screen you are using is emitting blue light.
 Some of that "blue" part of the EM spectrum is damaging to your eyes.
 UV and HEV (High Energy Visible) blue light can damage your eyes.
 Also, the glare from e-screens can cause other issues as well, like insomnia, headaches, eye strain, loss of focus, and other Computer Vision Syndrome (CVS) issues.
 Blue light comes from other sources too: